-The setting ensures that safeguarding information, including Child Protection information, is stored and handled in line with the principles of the Data Protection Act 2018 and General Data Protection Regulation (GDPR) ensuring that information is:
+The setting ensures that safeguarding information, including Child Protection information, is stored, and handled in line with the principles of the Data Protection Act 2018 and General Data Protection Regulation (GDPR) ensuring that information is:

-- used fairly and lawfully
+- · used fairly and lawfully

 - for limited, specifically stated purposes

-- used in a way that is adequate, relevant and not excessive
+- used in a way that is adequate, relevant, and not excessive

 - accurate

 - kept for no longer than necessary

 - handled according to people's data protection rights

 - kept safe and secure.

 We ensure that information is transferred safely and securely when a child with a Safeguarding Record transfers to another setting.
 We also ensure that Key workers or social workers are notified where a child leaves the setting (as appropriate).
+Where children leave the setting, the Designated Safeguarding Lead should ensure their safeguarding file is transferred to the new setting as soon as possible.
+Within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+This allows the new setting to have support in place for when the child arrives.
+See the Cheshire East Record Keeping Guidance.